stratpoint-daniel-eullo/kafka-training/docs/containers/docker-basics.md

-# Docker Basics for Data Engineers
+# Docker Basics for Kafka Applications

+> **Both Tracks:** This guide covers Docker fundamentals applicable to both Data Engineer and Java Developer tracks.
+Container concepts work the same whether you're running pure Kafka clients or Spring Boot applications.

 ## Learning Objectives

 After reading this guide, you will understand:

-- Docker fundamentals for data engineering
+- Docker fundamentals for Kafka development
 - Container vs image concepts
 - Port mapping and networking
 - Volume management and persistence
 - Essential Docker commands
-- Dockerfile best practices
+- Dockerfile best practices for Kafka applications

 ## What is Docker?